bahrus/templ-mount/README.md

 templ-mount takes some ideas from [html-include-element](https://www.npmjs.com/package/html-include-element).

-templ-mount has been rather neglected for a while, but my interest in it has been rekindled due to my [impatience with the standards process](https://www.youtube.com/watch?v=0-Yl6FmV6EE), and includes some breaking changes from before.
+templ-mount has been rather neglected for a while, but my interest in it has been rekindled due to my relapsing into my usual [impatience with the standards process](https://www.youtube.com/watch?v=0-Yl6FmV6EE), and includes some breaking changes from before.

 <details>
     <summary>templ-mount's origin story</summary>
 templ-mount remembers the day its creator first installed a PWA (Flipkart), and was blown away by the liberating effect this could have on web development, allowing developers to cross significant barriers to native functionality.

 templ-mount thinks, though, that in order to satisfactorily reach the promised land of true native competitiveness, we will need to find a way of building applications that can scale, while maintaining fidelity to the various commandments set forth by Lighthouse.
 A profound cultural shift (or rediscovery of [old techniques](https://www.liquidweb.com/kb/what-is-a-progressive-jpeg/?)  is needed in our thinking about the relationship between the client and the server (and, in fairness, is the focus of many creative ideas at the cutting edges of the developer community).
-The ability to import HTML (and other data formats) from the ~~heavens~~ server down to ~~Earth~~ would, in templ-mount's opinion, help with this effort significantly.
+The ability to import HTML (and other data formats) from the ~~heavens~~ server down to ~~Earth~~ would, in templ-mount's opinion, would help with this effort significantly.
 Such functionality would best be served by native api's, due to the complexities involved.
 In the meantime, templ-mount is wandering the dessert, in search of a surrogate api, (as are many compatriots).

 </details>